Week 2 - Structuring Data Pipelines

 </aside>

-This pattern (I/O → Logic → Output) is foundational to professional data engineering.
-It even has a name:
+This pattern (I/O β Logic β Output) is so foundational to data engineering that it has a three-letter acronym you will hear constantly.

 </aside>